OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 #### Communication with the Operating System

-In Android, apps are developed in Java, and the Operating System offers an API to interact with system resources: communication media (Wifi, Bluetooth, NFC, ...), files, cameras, geolocation (GPS), microphone, ... .
+In Android, apps are developed in Java, and the Operating System offers an API to interact with system resources, like
+* communication media (Wifi, Bluetooth, NFC, ...),
+* files,
+* cameras,
+* geolocation (GPS),
+* microphone etc.

 System resources cannot be accessed directly, and APIs mediate the access for the user.
-At the time of writting this guide, the current version of Android API is 7.1.1 Nougat, API 25.
+At the time of writing this guide, the current version of Android API is 7.1 Nougat, API 25.

 APIs have evolved a lot since Android creation (the first release happened in September 2008).
 Early versions are not supported anymore; however, Android is a living project and new features and bug fixes are periodically made.